yast/yast-bootloader/SUPPORTED_SCENARIOS.md

 * x86_64 architecture requires: <b>grub2-x86_64-efi</b>.
 If secure boot is used, it also requires <b>shim</b> and <b>mokutil</b>.
 * arm architecture requires: <b>grub2-arm-efi</b>.
 * aarch64 architecture requires: <b>grub2-arm64-efi</b>.

+## systemd-boot
+If you're running a multiboot EFI system, systemd-boot can provide easier boot management and may even reduce your boot times.
+Systemd-boot will be supported on x86_64 EFI architecture only.

 ## none
 This option has no additional package requirement.